angular/preboot/README.md

 * `events` - An array of event names to listen for (ex. `['focusin', 'keyup', 'click']`)
 * `keyCodes` - Only do something IF event includes a key pressed that matches the given key codes.
 Useful for doing something when user hits return in a input box or something similar.
-* `preventDefault` - If true, `event.preventDefault()` will be called to prevent any further event propagation.
+* `preventDefault` - If `true`, `event.preventDefault()` will be called to prevent any further event propagation.
-* `freeze` - If true, the UI will freeze which means displaying a translucent overlay which prevents any further user action until preboot is complete.
+* `freeze` - If `true`, the UI will freeze which means displaying a translucent overlay which prevents any further user action until preboot is complete.
 * `action` - This is a function callback for any custom code you want to run when this event occurs in the server view.
-* `noReplay` - If true, the event won't be recorded or replayed.
+* `replay` - If `false`, the event won't be recorded or replayed.
 Useful when you utilize one of the other options above.

 Here are some examples of event selectors from the defaults: